sushrutmishra27/DrumKit/README.md

 # DrumKit
- This is the first project of JavaScript30 challenge
+ This is the first project of JavaScript30 challenge.
+APRIL 2022